omar96developer/js-array-carousel/README.md

 Hello everybody!

-In this project i created my first carousel of immages using JavaScript.
+In this project i created my first carousel of images using JavaScript.